 Even landlords that are a little more lenient say that there’s a late fee after the fifth.

 But the housing authority doesn’t care.
 They’re gonna pay when they’re gonna pay and they’re gonna tell you you can’t charge the tenant a late fee for them getting the rent to you late.

 So you’re left in a situation as a landlord where you’re basically having your rights as a property owner and as a landlord infringed.

 What your Rights Are

 The housing authority is basically deciding what your rights are.
 They don’t care what state law says.

 It doesn’t matter to them.
 They’re just setting their own rules and you have to abide by them if you want to keep getting that rent.

 Watch Houses for Rent by Owner Accepting Section 8

-If you want this homes and want to know its cost, then you are on the right website.
+If you want these homes and want to know their cost, then you are on the right website.

 See the cost of these homes depends on your demand which type of home you want to buy.
-For Example Which features 2 bedrooms, 3 bedroom etc.
+For Example Which features 2 bedrooms, 3 bedrooms,s, etc.